 Collective agreements between employers and employees are an outstanding feature of the Danish labour market - based on trust, collaboration and mutual respect.

 Denmark's labour market provides unmatched advantages for all employers and employees in the country, not just within the Danish food cluster.
 Unlike most other countries where the labour market is regulated by legislation, our trade unions and employer organisations make collective agreements without government involvement.
 Any disagreements are typically settled through mediation or arbitration.
 This approach has gained international renown as 'the Danish model'.

-Trust, collaboration and a flat structure are key to the Danish model's long-standing success Today's collective agreements cover 83 percent of all employees in Denmark and regulate, for example, working hours, pensions, sick pay and overtime.
+Trust, collaboration and a flat structure are key to the Danish model's long-standing success regulate, for example, working hours, pensions, sick pay and overtime.
 Agreements are reached through negotiation.
-An agreement for every workplace